zeroluck/docs/sources/faq/index.md

 It is imperative for our society that we decentralize identity.
-Facebook and Google have bridged our inability to identify our friends on the Internet by providing a central identity hub-–you can share a Google doc with someone only if they have a Google account.
+Facebook and Google have bridged our inability to identify our friends on the Internet by providing a central identity hub-you can share a Google doc with someone only if they have a Google account.
 With a myriad of vendors producing hardware and software that interact on our behalf, we cannot build our society on central identity silos.
 Like enlightened despotism, it seems efficient.
 But